 It’s no secret that college is expensive will probably be one of the busiest times of your life.
 Most college students want to make extra money to cover their expenses, but don’t have the time or energy to keep up with a full-time or even part-time job.

-Luckily, there’s the option to earn a flexible income online.
+Luckily, there’s the option to earn a flexible income with online jobs.
 If you have a computer and solid internet connection, you can make money in between classes, on weekends and off days, or at all hours of the night to help cover your living costs, tuition, food, and books.

 While a majority of college students won’t qualify for well-paying jobs that require a degree (unless you already have a degree), these 12 online income ideas will allow you to start making the extra money you need quickly.